Frequently asked questions about the COVID-19 vaccine

 - Download a guide on what to expect after having your COVID-19 vaccine (pdf, 495 KB)

-People aged 12 to 15 in England will be offered one dose of the Pfizer/BioNTech COVID-19 vaccine, following advice from the four UK Chief Medical Officers (CMOs).
+People aged 12 to 15 in England are now being offered one dose of the Pfizer/BioNTech COVID-19 vaccine, following advice from the four UK Chief Medical Officers (CMOs).

 In line with the recommendation of the independent Joint Committee on Vaccination and Immunisation (JCVI), the Government sought the views of the 4 UK CMOs on the wider issues that are relevant to the health of children.

-The NHS is preparing to deliver a schools-based vaccination programme, which is the successful model used for vaccinations including for HPV and Diphtheria, Tetanus and Polio (DTP), supported by GPs and community pharmacies.
-Invitations for vaccination will begin shortly.
-We will update this website with further information when it is known.
+The NHS is rolling out a schools-based vaccination programme, which is the successful model used for vaccinations including for HPV and Diphtheria, Tetanus and Polio (DTP), supported by GPs and community pharmacies.

 Parental, guardian or carer consent will be sought by vaccination healthcare staff prior to vaccination in line with existing school vaccination programmes.

 Healthy school-aged children aged 12 to 15 will primarily receive their COVID-19 vaccination in their school with alternative provision for those who are home schooled, in secure services or specialist mental health settings.